 Boron monofluoride monoxide, oxoborylfluoride, or fluoroxoborane are all unstable organic molecular substances with the formula FBO.
 It can also be called fluoro(oxo), fluoro-oxoborane, boron fluoride oxide, or fluoro(oxo), borane.
 It is stable at high temperatures but condenses to a trimer (BOF3)3 below 1000 degrees Celsius.

 Because of its production in high-energy rocket fuels that include Boron or fluorine and as an oxyfluoride, boron fluoride dioxide has been studied.
-BOF glass can be condensed directly from gas, which is a unique feature.
+BOF glass can be condensed directly from gas, a unique feature.

 Boron suboxide (chemical formula B6O) is a solid compound containing six boron atoms and one oxygen atom.
-Due to its short interatomic bond lengths and strongly covalent character, B6O displays a range of outstanding physical and chemical properties such as excellent hardness (close to that of rhenium diboride and boron nitride), low mass density, high thermal conductivity, high chemical inertness, and excellent wear resistance.
+Due to its short interatomic bond lengths and strongly covalent character, B6O displays outstanding physical and chemical properties such as excellent hardness (close to that of rhenium diboride and boron nitride), low mass density, high thermal conductivity, high chemical inertness, and excellent wear resistance.
 B6O can be synthesized by reducing B2O3 with Boron or by oxidation of Boron with zinc oxide or other oxidants.

 Boron suboxide (B6O) based materials have shown good properties, making them candidates for cutting tools and other applications where abrasive wear resistance is essential.

 The superhard material B 6O has a hardness of 45 GPa, measured on single crystals.
 High pressure was used to produce the first superhard B 6O-materials.
 Recent research has shown that different oxides can be used as a sintering agent.
-This allows reproducible densification at 50 to 80 MPa pressure at temperatures between 1800 and 1900 degC.
-These materials are comparable in hardness to the pure B 6O materials but significantly higher fracture toughness.
+This allows reproducible densification at 50 to 80 MPa pressure temperatures between 1800 and 1900 degC.
+These materials are comparable in hardness to pure B 6O materials but have significantly higher fracture toughness.

 Properties of Boron suboxide

-B6O is strong in covalentity and easy to make at temperatures higher than 1,973K.
+B6O is strong in covalently and easy to make at temperatures higher than 1,973K.
 Initial ab initio density functional calculations of structural properties of boron suboxide, B6O suggest that high electronegativity interstitials may increase the strength of bonding.
 These calculations confirmed the reduction of covalent bonds.
 This is thought to favor higher elastic constants and hardness values.

 Applications of Boron suboxide